pulse2percept/pulse2percept/doc/users/faq.rst

 For learning the API or reproducing an example, yes.

-For scientific conclusions, **model parameters should be treated as scientific assumptions, not generic software settings**.
+For scientific conclusions, model parameters should be treated as scientific assumptions, not generic software settings.

 For example, the Axon Map model has two particularly important parameters:

 ``rho``
     Controls how quickly sensitivity falls off with distance away from an axon.
-It strongly affects phosphene width.
+Larger values generally produce wider phosphenes.

 ``lam``
     Controls how quickly sensitivity falls off along the axon.
 Larger values